PalisadoesFoundation/talawa-admin/INSTALLATION.md

 Talawa-admin needs URL endpoint to a running instance of `talawa-api` graphql service to perform its operations.
 You need to set up a local instance of talawa-api on your system.

-Refer to INSTALLATION.md of [Talawa-API repo](https://github.com/PalisadoesFoundation/talawa-api) to set it up.
+Follow the instructions in the INSTALLATION.md file of the [Talawa-API repo](https://github.com/PalisadoesFoundation/talawa-api) to set it up.

 <br/>